enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 ### Promoter Capture Hi-C data

-More recently, chromatin interaction data was generated across 17 human primary blood cell types (Javierre et al. 2016).
+More recently, chromatin interaction data was generated across 17 human primary blood cell types \[25\].
 More than 30,000 promoter baits were used to capture promoter-interacting regions genome-wide.
-These regions were then mapped to enhancer based on the Ensembl Regulatory Build (Zerbino et al. 2015) and can be accessed in the supplementary data of the paper:
+These regions were then mapped to enhancer based on the Ensembl Regulatory Build \[55\] and can be accessed in the supplementary data of the paper:

 ``` r
 # uncomment the following line to download file